-Bad news for Kiss fans planning to "Rock and Roll All Nite" (and party every day, yeah!) -- the band has postponed its Saturday concert at USANA Amphitheatre.
+Bad news for Kiss fans who planned to “Rock and Roll All Nite” (and party every day, yeah!) — the band postponed its Saturday concert at USANA Amphitheatre.

 Bassist/vocalist Gene Simmons tweeted Friday afternoon: “Apologies to the fans in Salt Lake City.
 We will come back and do the show at a later date.
 The truth is, I have to fly to L.A. to do a medical procedure.
 Nothing serious.
 But it must be taken care of now.
 Thank you for your good wishes.
 All is well.”

-The Salt Lake postponement joins two shows in California -- Oakland on Monday and Los Angeles on Sept.
-20 -- that also were also postponed.
+The Salt Lake postponement joined two shows in California — Oakland on Monday and Los Angeles on Sept.
+20 — that also were also postponed.
 Those have been rescheduled for March 4 and March 9, respectively.
-Thursday night's show at the Pepsi Center in Denver, however, did go on as scheduled.

 Saturday’s concert date was part of the group’s “The End of the Road” tour, billed as the band’s final (and this time we mean it!) road excursion.